The Wizard of Oz (1933 film)

 The Wizard of Oz is a 1933 Canadian-American animated short film directed by Ted Eshbaugh.
 The story is credited to "Col. Frank Baum."
 Frank Joslyn Baum, a lieutenant colonel in the United States Army and eldest son of writer L. Frank Baum, was involved in the film's production, and may have had an involvement in the film's script, which is loosely inspired by the elder Baum's 1900 novel, The Wonderful Wizard of Oz.
 It runs approximately eight and a half minutes and is nearly wordless, working mainly with arrangements of classical music created by Carl W. Stalling.
+The film is considered to potentially be the first full color animated film.

 Production

-The film was originally made in Technicolor, but because it was made without proper licensing from the Technicolor Corporation (which limited use of its 3-strip process to Disney), it never received a theatrical release in color, but was released in Black & White instead.
+The film was known to be in production during October, 1932.
+The film was originally made in Technicolor, but because it was made without proper licensing from the Technicolor Corporation (which limited use of its 3-strip process to Disney), it never received a theatrical release in color and was shown in Black & White instead.

-Plot summary
+Plot

 A tornado sweeps through the plains of Kansas, lifting Dorothy and Toto.
 The two tumble into Oz, landing on the Scarecrow.
 After freeing him from his pole, the trio stroll together, soon finding a Tin Woodman and oiling him.

 After the four watch mating rituals of various animals set to strains of Camille Saint-Saëns's "The Swan", they are welcomed into the Emerald City.
 Suits of armor sing to them, "Hail to the Wizard of Oz!
 To the Wizard of Oz we lead the way!"
 A creature resembling the A-B-Sea Serpent of The Royal Book of Oz extends itself as stairsteps for Dorothy to enter the coach.

-The Wizard is a cackling white-bearded man in a starry black robe and conical hat who produces custom seats for each of the four nervous travelers, including one for Toto (the Toto chair is mostly cut out of the frame in most video versions, but is later shown in a full shot of Toto sitting).
+The Wizard is a cackling white-bearded man in a starry black robe and conical hat who produces custom seats for each of the four nervous travelers, including one for Toto.
 He proceeds to perform magic with a hen and eggs.
 These are variations on simple sleight of hand tricks involving making objects appear, but the hen is able to take the eggs back into her body.

 Finally, the hen releases an egg that will not stop growing.
 The five try to fight it, with the Tin Woodman breaking his axe.
 Soon, though, the egg hatches, the hen takes the chick, and clucks out "Rock-a-bye Baby" as a chorus joins her.